-Spinal cord injuries are on the rise in the U.S. Most injuries occur in
+Spinal cord injuries are on the rise in the U.S. Most injuries occur in young adults.

 Spinal cord injuries can become fatal when they are not recognized in time.

 The cervical spine protects the spinal cord, which connects the brain to the body.
 It is a highly vulnerable area located between the first and seventh vertebrae.
 Cervical spine injuries commonly occur when individuals collide with another player or objects such as, goal posts, while their head is lowered or their chin is tucked into their chest.
 One factor that makes cervical spine injuries particularly fatal is that most players and their coaches are unable to recognize the severity of the damage in time.
 Players can often recover from fractures to their vertebrae.
 However, cervical spine injuries have the potential to become fatal because one wrong move can sever the spinal cord.
 In fact, one of the highest risks to someone who has sustained a spinal injury occurs when they are being moved.

 Advocacy organizations are pushing for schools to hire certified athletic trainers who have the expertise to recognize and respond to spinal cord injuries.

 The National Athletic Trainers’ Association reports that of the U.S. secondary schools which have athletic programs, only two-thirds of them have access to an athletic trainer who is licensed by the state and works under the direction of a physician.
 A number of organizations are working to encourage schools to hire certified athletic trainers.
 These individuals have the training and expertise necessary to recognize and respond to a cervical spine injury in a timely manner.

 In 2009, the Association issued recommendations regarding the management of cervical spine injuries.
 The recommendation included taking special care when removing helmets, face masks, and shoulder pads.
 The recommendations also laid out immobilization techniques that could be used on the field.